holgerjs/az-sdk-py-samples/py-how-to-create-a-python-webapp-with-the-sdk.md

 ### Introduction

-Here is a quick doc on how I created a Python 3.11 Web App and deployed code directly from a GitHub repository.
+Here is a quick read on how I created a Python 3.11 Web App and deployed code directly from a GitHub repository.

 In order to be able to deploy an App Service Plan and the corresponding Web App, I installed and imported two libraries: